-(1) Step 1 - Fire Station Level
+(1) Step 1 - Deputy Chief Level

-An employee having a grievance may, within twenty working days following the first occurrence of the event giving rise to the grievance, submit jointly to the senior ranking officer at the station on the shift where the event giving rise to the grievance occurred and the Battalion Chief, a grievance form (to be supplied by the City), setting forth specifically the complete facts on which the grievance is based, the specific provision or provisions of the Agreement allegedly being violated, and the relief requested.
-The supervisor and the Battalion Chief shall have a meeting with the employee, accompanied by his representative if the employee so desires, to discuss the grievance.
-The supervisor and the Battalion Chief shall jointly communicate a decision in writing to the employee and to the representative, if any, within ten working days following receipt of the grievance form.
+If the complaint has not been satisfactorily resolved informally, the aggrieved employee or employees shall meet with the Union Grievance Committee and the Union Grievance Committee shall determine if a grievance exists.
+If the Grievance Committee decides to advance the Grievance, a Union representative shall reduce the grievance to writing on the standard form provided by the City for this purpose and present such written grievance to the applicable Deputy Chief within twenty (20) working days from the date of the incident that gave rise to the grievance.
+This form shall set forth specifically the complete facts on which the grievance is based, the specific provision or provisions of the Agreement allegedly being violated, and the relief requested.
+The Deputy Chief shall have a meeting with the employee, accompanied by his representative to discuss the grievance.
+The Deputy Chief shall communicate a decision in writing to the employee and to the representative, within ten (10) working days following receipt of the grievance form.